 Consequently, suitable static calculations will be required and Trimo is able to provide assistance as required.

-Damage or repair of the Qbiss One façade including its range of modular elements can be performed quickly and efficiently and without any compromise to the façade’s performance.
+Damage or repair of the Qbiss One wall system, including its range of modular elements, can be performed quickly and efficiently and without any compromise to the façade’s performance.
 It can also be appropriately repaired using different approaches depending on the nature of the damage.